dlanza1/ExDeMon/doc/users-manual/define-metrics.md

 ## When they are generated

 The computation and further generation of a new metric will be trigger when the variables listed in the "when" parameter are updated.
-By default, a new metric is produced when the first (after sorting alphabetically by &lt;variable-id&gt;) declared variable is updated with a new value.
-Last value of the other variables will be used for the computation.
-You can set "when" to ANY, it will trigger the generation when any of the variables is updated.
+You can set "when" to ANY, it will trigger the generation when any of the variables is updated (default).
 You can also set "when" to BATCH, so the generation will be triggered not by any variable updated but in every Spark Streaming batch.

 > TIP for a defined metric which aggregates with count to return 0.
 > ```